 The MEd in University Learning and Teaching is designed as a flexible three-stage programme, meaning you can complete one, two, or all three stages of the programme.
 The first stage is a Postgraduate Certificate (PG Cert), that develops students as reflective practitioners.
-For students who wish to take the opportunity to gain professional recognition in addition to the academic qualification, the PG Cert is also an accredited taught pathway to Advance HE Fellowship at Descriptor 2 (FHEA) via the Imperial STAR Framework (more details about Fellowship can be found in Section 4 of this Handbook).
-The second stage of the programme expands students' knowledge of teaching beyond their personal experience by critical engagement with wider generic and disciplinary educational theory.
+The second stage expands students' knowledge of teaching beyond their personal experience by critical engagement with wider generic and disciplinary educational theory.
 Together these two stages comprise the Postgraduate Diploma (PG Dip).
 The last stage offers training and support in educational research and allows students to investigate and inform their practice through completion of an MEd research project.
 Completion of all three stages results in the full Master's degree (MEd) in University Learning and Teaching.

-Programme aims
+Programme Aims